huntdatacenter/docs/docs/faq/users.md

 ### Can I connect from my private machine?

 Maybe.
-Teleworking conditions from your own organization and/or conditions from your data controller may restrict connections from personal computers.
-Contact your lab owner for more information on the specific conditions in your lab.
+We do allow such connections, however teleworking conditions from your own organization and/or conditions from your data controller may restrict connections from private machines.
+Contact your lab leader for more information on the specific conditions in your lab.

 ### How can I see the other users in my lab?